‘Teen Mom OG’ Farrah Abraham Says Amber Portwood Should Lose Custody Of Leah

 — lonima gupta (@me_lanken) March 16, 2017

-As for Farrah Abahram, she and boyfriend Simon stated they have no plans to attend Amber and Matt’s wedding and hopes Amber will stop using her to keep her name in the media.
+As for Farrah Abraham, she and boyfriend Simon stated they have no plans to attend Amber and Matt’s wedding and hopes Amber will stop using her to keep her name in the media.

 Teen Mom OG fans, do you think Amber Portwood is a bad mother like Farrah Abraham claimed?
 Do you think Farrah and Simon will attend Matt and Amber’s wedding?